LucidaDragon/OpenSuite/readme.md

 ## Quick Start
 1. OpenSuite requires Python 3.10+ to run.
 You can download it [here](https://www.python.org/downloads/).
 Ensure that ```pip``` is also installed during this process.
-2. OpenSuite also uses the SQLite Python module to store persistent data by default.
-You can install it with the following command: ```pip install sqlite3```
-3. Start the server with the following command: ```python main.py```
+2. Start the server with the following command: ```python main.py```
-4. Open a web browser and connect to the server by navigating to [http://localhost:8080/](http://localhost:8080/).
+3. Open a web browser and connect to the server by navigating to [http://localhost:8080/](http://localhost:8080/).

 ## Configuration
 ### Server Port & Allowed Addresses